After years of teaching people about supplements, I designed the Smart Supplement Map to answer this question.

 Preflight Check List

 Before journeying through the Simple Supplement Map, I like to collect some basic information to ensure I’m offering tailored recommendations.
-I want to make sure we are not putting anyone in harm’s way, so I need to know about any allergies, current medications or serious medical conditions.
+I want to make sure we are not putting anyone in harm’s way, so I need to know about any allergies, current medications (especially the prescription drug Warfarin) or serious medical conditions.
 Some supplements can interact with medications and cause harm to certain medical conditions.1 It’s important to discover any potential issues up front.

 Next, I need to learn four main things about the person I’m helping: